 At one point, a chaplain came in to pray with me, as my life was hanging by a thread.

-Driving home from our summer vacation in July, 2017, I started to feel lousy.
-My throat hurt, my head hurt and I knew I was coming down with something.
-I saw my primary care physician who prescribed antibiotics over the next few weeks but my condition worsened.
-On a Friday afternoon, later that month, I began to retain water, my stomach began to distend and my urine output was very low.
-At that point, I went to the emergency room.
+Driving home from a summer vacation in July, 2017, I started to feel lousy.
+My throat hurt, my head hurt, and I knew I was coming down with something.
+I saw my primary care physician multiple times over the next few weeks.
+He prescribed different antibiotics and even did a vitamin C intravenous drip, but my condition worsened.
+On a Friday afternoon, later that month, I began to retain water, my stomach was distended, and my urine output was very low.
+At that point, I knew something was very wrong and I went to the emergency room of my local hospital.

 I hope my story brings hope to those who read it.
-And for those who have lost a loved one to myocarditis, my heart breaks for you.
-I am truly saddened by each and every loss.
-It’s a terrible disease and the common thread in each story seems to be a lack of a timely diagnosis.
+And for those who have lost a loved one to myocarditis, I am so very sorry.
+I don’t know why I survived while many others have not.
+And I’m especially saddened to hear about children and young people passing from this terrible disease.
+I am heartbroken for their parents.
+These stories are often accompanied by unanswered questions from mothers and fathers wondering what they should have done, or why they did not see it coming.
+I hope to provide some peace and say, you couldn’t have done anything differently.
+Myocarditis doesn’t present like anything remarkable until it does, and by then it’s often too late.
+The common thread in each story seems to be a lack of a timely diagnosis.
 I went untreated and undiagnosed for almost three weeks.
-It appears that raising awareness about myocarditis is paramount to helping more people survive.
+Raising awareness about myocarditis is paramount to helping more people survive.
 I hope to do my part in this fight and to help save the precious lives of those who might suffer.

 Contact Us